Xcode-X/Xcode-X/CodeX.md

 ## local development

-1.open index.html on your browser.
+1.open index.html on your browser!